Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 <a name="nota8"></a> [8] We decided to use only three levels of priority following the early three categories of [triage in medicine](https://en.wikipedia.org/wiki/Triage#History).
 Some teams decided to use prioritisation models with more categories, but it resulted in a lot of confusion at the time of prioritising… We think it’s better to keep it simple and use only the three categories mentioned: high, medium and low.

 <a name="nota9"></a> [9] We like the poker planning dynamics because it is a quick and simple diverge-and-converge collaboration method that helps reduce [information cascades](https://en.wikipedia.org/wiki/Information_cascade) in the team due to power differential and anchoring.

+<a name="nota10"></a> [10] Experiments consisted of research about alternative solutions or tools to address a concern that we might use.
+We called them experiments to explicitly distinguish them from [spikes](https://en.wikipedia.org/wiki/Spike_(software_development)), so that we avoid the usage of caring work time for spikes which should be used only to reduce uncertainty in features.

 ## References